Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Tests of scenarios

+Furthermore, we found that this angular cut corresponds to the hadronic recoil momenta below the detection threshold which is $\sim 400$ MeV in ND280 \cite{Alexander}).
+This means that incoherent scattering will not receive further efficiency reductions from veto on events related to the absence of hadron activity.

-The bump at $c\tau^0\simeq 0.1$ m is due to contribution from the $\nu_\mu-$upscattering in the pion detector, P0D, in addition to TPC+FGD system.
-The bump is rather big since P0D has larger mass than TPC-FGD and we consider detection in latter only.
-Surrounding dirt has also been taken into account; given the baseline of 280 meters and $l_p\simeq 100$ m, the dirt extends over more than 100 meters.
+In the left panel of \cref{fig:T2K2showerEE} we show the predicted number of $2e-$track events, $N_{ee - 2e tr}^{ND}$, as function of $c \tau^0$.
+The theoretical value $N_{2e-2sh}^{ND}$ has been computed using \cref{eq:NDevents,eq:totnee}.
+The $N-$flux at the detector was found using \cite{Abe:2012av}.
+The bump in the prediction at $c\tau^0\simeq 0.1$ m is due to the contribution from $\nu_\mu-$upscattering in the pion detector (P0D) in addition to scattering in TPC+FGD system, and we consider detection of events in the latter only.
+The bump is significant, since P0D has larger mass than TPC-FGD.
+The surrounding dirt with length $b = 140$ m has also been taken into account.

 The predicted number of events strongly depends on $m_N$.
 This dependence follows from the MB signature factor $f_{ee - 1sh}^{MB}$ which appears in the expression for $N_{ee - 1sh}^{MB}$ in the denominator of (\ref{eq:NDevents}).
-From \cref{eq:invariantmass} with constant $W_{ee}$ we have
+From \cref{eq:invariantmass} we have